 Shareholders who held only B Shares and joined the Programme are reminded they will need to make a Scrip Dividend Election in respect of their new A Shares if they wish to join the Programme in respect of such new shares.
 However, this is only necessary if the shareholder has not previously made a Scrip Dividend Election in respect of any new A Shares issued.

-Ex-dividend date RDS A and RDS B ADS February 17, 2016
+Ex-dividend date RDS A and RDS B ADSs February 15, 2017

 Royal Dutch Shell plc

-This release contains forward-looking statements concerning the financial condition, results of operations and businesses of Royal Dutch Shell.
+This announcement contains forward-looking statements concerning the financial condition, results of operations and businesses of Royal Dutch Shell.
 All statements other than statements of historical fact are, or may be deemed to be, forward-looking statements.
 Forward-looking statements are statements of future expectations that are based on management’s current expectations and assumptions and involve known and unknown risks and uncertainties that could cause actual results, performance or events to differ materially from those expressed or implied in these statements.
 Forward-looking statements include, among other things, statements concerning the potential exposure of Royal Dutch Shell to market risks and statements expressing management’s expectations, beliefs, estimates, forecasts, projections and assumptions.
 These forward-looking statements are identified by their use of terms and phrases such as “anticipate”, “believe”, “could”, “estimate”, “expect”, “goals”, “intend”, “may”, “objectives”, “outlook”, “plan”, “probably”, “project”, “risks”, “schedule”, “seek”, “should”, “target”, “will” and similar terms and phrases.
-There are a number of factors that could affect the future operations of Royal Dutch Shell and could cause those results to differ materially from those expressed in the forward-looking statements included in this release, including (without limitation): (a) price fluctuations in crude oil and natural gas; (b) changes in demand for Shell’s products; (c) currency fluctuations; (d) drilling and production results; (e) reserves estimates; (f) loss of market share and industry competition; (g) environmental and physical risks; (h) risks associated with the identification of suitable potential acquisition properties and targets, and successful negotiation and completion of such transactions; (i) the risk of doing business in developing countries and countries subject to international sanctions; (j) legislative, fiscal and regulatory developments including regulatory measures addressing climate change; (k) economic and financial market conditions in various countries and regions; (l) political risks, including the risks of expropriation and renegotiation of the terms of contracts with governmental entities, delays or advancements in the approval of projects and delays in the reimbursement for shared costs; and (m) changes in trading conditions.
-All forward-looking statements contained in this release are expressly qualified in their entirety by the cautionary statements contained or referred to in this section.
+There are a number of factors that could affect the future operations of Royal Dutch Shell and could cause those results to differ materially from those expressed in the forward-looking statements included in this announcement, including (without limitation): (a) price fluctuations in crude oil and natural gas; (b) changes in demand for Shell’s products; (c) currency fluctuations; (d) drilling and production results; (e) reserves estimates; (f) loss of market share and industry competition; (g) environmental and physical risks; (h) risks associated with the identification of suitable potential acquisition properties and targets, and successful negotiation and completion of such transactions; (i) the risk of doing business in developing countries and countries subject to international sanctions; (j) legislative, fiscal and regulatory developments including regulatory measures addressing climate change; (k) economic and financial market conditions in various countries and regions; (l) political risks, including the risks of expropriation and renegotiation of the terms of contracts with governmental entities, delays or advancements in the approval of projects and delays in the reimbursement for shared costs; and (m) changes in trading conditions.
+There can be no assurance that future dividend payments will match or exceed previous dividend payments.
+All forward-looking statements contained in this announcement are expressly qualified in their entirety by the cautionary statements contained or referred to in this section.
 Readers should not place undue reliance on forward-looking statements.
-Additional risk factors that may affect future results are contained in Royal Dutch Shell’s 20-F for the year ended December 31, 2014 (available at http://www.shell.com/investor and http://www.sec.gov ).
-These risk factors also expressly qualify all forward looking statements contained in this release and should be considered by the reader.
-Each forward-looking statement speaks only as of the date of this release, February 4, 2016.
+Additional risk factors that may affect future results are contained in Royal Dutch Shell’s Form 20-F for the year ended December 31, 2015 (available at http://www.shell.com/investor and http://www.sec.gov ).
+These risk factors also expressly qualify all forward-looking statements contained in this announcement and should be considered by the reader.
+Each forward-looking statement speaks only as of the date of this announcement, February 2, 2017.
 Neither Royal Dutch Shell plc nor any of its subsidiaries undertake any obligation to publicly update or revise any forward-looking statement as a result of new information, future events or other information.
-In light of these risks, results could differ materially from those stated, implied or inferred from the forward-looking statements contained in this release.
+In light of these risks, results could differ materially from those stated, implied or inferred from the forward-looking statements contained in this announcement.

 SOURCE Royal Dutch Shell plc